etinufo168/iutoapi/README.md

 copy the main structure from http://www.iutopi.com/

 # Bug fixed
-*fixed the right side bar
+*fixed the right side bar not working in Chrome

+problem:

 click events don't scoll the html

+solution:

-change the styles and js to fix that
+change the bar styles and js to fix that